 Unique, soothing, "we can hold a conversation" are the comments I consistently receive.
 My musical hope is to be part of beautiful settings and to enhance the settings by playing rock & roll songs and Americana songs in the classical guitar style (often called fingerstyle guitar).
 I will sing a few tunes and pick old time banjo tunes as well.
 I enjoy a main stage as well as being in the corner.
 Often, I'm part of the scene, playing as folks are enjoying beautiful food, wine, craft beer, and letting the stress vanish as the guitar music rolls on by.
 In addition, my goal is to provide peaceful moments for listeners and my hope is that the peaceful moments will remind the listeners of the author of peace – Jesus.

 Well, that's my bio - the music!
-Ok, so I'll say a few words about me.
-I play ~ 75 times a year at restaurants, wine tastings, weddings, by the soaking pools, country clubs and a few festivals as a solo artist or with the very successful duo, Two Guitars Telling A Story.
+I play ~ 75 times a year at restaurants, wine tastings, weddings, by the soaking pools, country clubs and a few festivals as a solo artist and at times with other guitarists (see the "Bands" tab).
 I'm a passionate nut.
 I love fingerstyle guitar and work extremely hard at being the best guitarist I can be.

 Want more detail?
 Here you go....

 While working in a high stress corporate environment, Steve listened as the CEO would bring in chamber musicians to play.
 This music would bring an unexplainable peace to the workers.
 What a powerful impact - instrumental music, brought into an environment, seemed to sooth the soul.
 With this idea in tow, Steve formed a duo, Two Guitars Telling A Story (TGTAS).
 Guy Steagall, TGTAS duo partner, a guitar professional who toured nationally for 8 years, added a lead guitar part to Steve’s fingerstyle tunes.
-Steve plays as part of TGTAS and as a solo artist in the Denver country club scene, including Castle Pines, Red Rocks, Cherry Creek County Clubs, in fine restaurants, and for special events held in beautiful settings such as the Broadmoor and the Botanic Gardens.
-Steve continues to play with TGTAS, mostly in the Denver area.
+TGTAS plays in the Denver country club scene (Castle Pines, Red Rocks, Cherry Creek), in fine restaurants, and for special events held in beautiful settings such as the Broadmoor and the Botanic Gardens.

 Living in Pagosa Springs, Colorado since 2016, Steve continues to seek out beautiful settings in the Four Corners area, northern New Mexico, the Western Slope and the Front Range and to enhance theses settings with fingerstyle guitar.
 Steve plays regularly at the Springs Resort & Spa (Pagosa Springs) and Sky Ute Casino (Ignacio).